ats-tandjoeng7/Mapping_Earthquakes/README.md

 ### 2023 Southern Turkey Earthquake

 On February 6, 2023 (UTC) a major earthquake was recorded around the southern part of Turkey.
 The epicenter of the quake was about 26 km east of Nurdağı, Turkey, and the powerful and shallow quake severely devastated the southern areas of Turkey.
-More detailed information about the M7.8 earthquake that struck the southern areas of Turkey in early February 2023 can also be found in [USGS.gov news](https://www.usgs.gov/news/featured-story/m78-and-m75-kahramanmaras-earthquake-sequence-near-nurdagi-turkey-turkiye).
+More detailed information about the M7.8 earthquake that struck the southern areas of Turkey in early February 2023 can also be found in [USGS.gov featured story about Turkey earthquake](https://www.usgs.gov/news/featured-story/m78-and-m75-kahramanmaras-earthquake-sequence-near-nurdagi-turkey-turkiye).

 - Magnitude at the epicenter: **M7.8**
 - Location: about 26 km east of Nurdağı, **Turkey**